haoxiang-xu/surface-editor/MAIN/README.md

   - <span>"horizontal_stack_horizontal_mode"</sapn><span style="opacity: 0.64"> (This object is inside a horizontal stack Div and under horizontal mode which means width > the boundary) </span>
   - <span>"horizontal_stack_vertical_mode"</sapn><span style="opacity: 0.64"> (This object is inside a horizontal stack Div and under vertical mode which means width <= the boundary) </span>

 - `received_command` (TYPE: List)

-- `storage` (TYPE: Json) <span style="opacity: 0.64"> storage allows you to store and reload your component data by the `stack_div_component_unique_tag`, so that your component won't lose the data after disposed.
+- `data` (TYPE: Json) <span style="opacity: 0.64"> data allows you to store and reload your component data, so that your component won't lose the data after disposed.
 You can define any Json structure you like to store inside this variable.</span>

 ### STEP 3 ACCESS TO SYSTEM DATA AND FUNCTIONs